 nvidia-smi

 Many more options are available which include reserving multiple cores, multiple compute nodes, more memory, additional time and requesting other pools of resources.
 In addition, jobs may be submitted in batch mode instead of interactive mode.
-Check out this link for more examples and information on using Slurm on the COE HPC cluster.
+Check out the Slurm HOWTO for more examples and information on using Slurm on the COE cluster.

 If you have completed the above steps, you should now have a functioning COE HPC environment.
 However if you would like to get the most out of your use of the cluster, here are some more helpful hints to optimize your experience.